yohannescodes/ledgerly/CONTRIBUTING.md

-# Contributing to Ledgerly
+# Contributing to ledgerly

-Ledgerly is an MIT-licensed, offline-first SwiftUI personal finance app.
+ledgerly is an MIT-licensed, offline-first SwiftUI personal finance app.
 Every contribution helps the community keep budgeting, net-worth tracking, and portfolio monitoring on-device.
-This guide explains how to collaborate effectively while keeping Ledgerly's privacy-first mission intact.
+This guide explains how to collaborate effectively while keeping ledgerly's privacy-first mission intact.

 ## Ground Rules & Code of Conduct
 - Be respectful and constructive in issues, pull requests (PRs), and discussions.
-- Ledgerly stays MIT-licensed.
+- ledgerly stays MIT-licensed.
 By contributing you confirm you have the right to share your work and you agree it will be distributed under the MIT License found in `LICENSE`.
 - Privacy comes first: never include real personal data in issues, fixtures, or screenshots.
 - Keep the app offline-friendly.
 New features should not force a network dependency, and any optional networking (e.g., CoinGecko refreshes) must fail gracefully.